sgong-pdftron/stranger-docs/android/controls/Reflow.md

 ReflowControl:setRightToLeftDirection(isRtlMode)

 # How to generate a Reflow page
 You don't need a reflow pager to have a reflowable layout of PDF pages.
-Indeed, you can extract the reflowable layout by creating an HTML file from a certain page of the document.
+Indeed, you can extract the reflowable layout by creating a HTML file from a certain page of the document.

 ## Implementation
-The first step is to let the core knows you are going to use reflow by calling:
+The first step is to let the core know you are going to use reflow by calling:
 ```android
 ReflowProcessor.initialize();
 ```